FluxxField/bionic-reading.nvim/README.md

 # bionic-reading.nvim

-Toggable bionic reading in Neovim.
+Toggable and customizable bionic reading for Neovim!

 ![demo gif](assets/bionic-reading-demo.gif)

 ## Features
+ - No dependencies!
  - Custom highlighting amounts (hl_offsets) and highlighting style (hl_group_value)
  - Toggable update while in insert mode (Default on)
- - File types restricted ('text')
+ - File types restricted (Default 'text')
  - Highlighting stays after colorscheme changes
- - *NEW*: Toggable auto highlighting of files when opened
+ - *NEW*: Toggable auto highlighting of files when opened (Default on)
- - *NEW*: (optional) Uses [nvim-notify](https://github.com/rcarriga/nvim-notify) for notifications
+ - *NEW*: (optional) Uses [nvim-notify](https://github.com/rcarriga/nvim-notify) for notifications if available
- - *NEW*: Prompted to highlight file temporarily if file type is not in config
+ - *NEW*: Now prompts to highlight file if file type is not in your config

 ## Installation